+- 2. Evaluation studies Completed.
+(Check all that apply)

+- x_After Only (post program)

+- x Retrospective (post program)

+- x Before-After (before and after program)

+- x During (during program)

+- Time series (multiple points before and after program)

+- Case study

-- Before-After (before and after program) - During (during program) - Comparisons between program participants (individuals,group,organizations) and non-participants - Comparisons between different groups of individuals or program participants experiencing different levels of program intensity.
+- x Comparisons between program participants (individual, group, organization) & non-participants

+- x Comparison between different groups of individuals or program participants experiencing different levels of program intensity;

+- x Comparison between locales where the program operates and sites without program intervention;

+- Other(s)

-PCC:More students are now aware of the various fields of science and some of them are continuing their college level education in science.
+PCC: More students are now aware of the various fields of science and some of them are continuing their college level education in science.
 Schools are starting their own after-school science programs to motivate the students into appreciating science.
 More youths are now involved in community clean up, tree planting, marine clean up and summer programs.
 More students are now involved with community clean up and more students got into science as their field of specialization.

-CMI:Evaluations had indicated that the participants had expanded their knowledge and livelihood opportunities after completing the trainings provided by CRE.
+CMI: Evaluations had indicated that the participants had expanded their knowledge and livelihood opportunities after completing the trainings provided by CRE.
 There is a need to expand the program to other participants both in the capital city and in the outer islands.